 About DP World

-The main focus of DP is the handling of containers; in 2015, it handled 61.7 million twenty-foot equivalent units.
-(TEUs).
+DP’s main focus is handling containers; in 2015, it handled 61.7 million twenty-foot equivalent units (TEUs).

 Get Matched with a Leading Maritime Attorney in Your Area